soorajdmg/GitLife/README.md

-# GitLife — Version Control for Your Life Decisions
+# GitLife - Version Control for Your Life Decisions

 ![gitlifeVideoGIF](https://github.com/user-attachments/assets/e8623512-85ee-4cda-b70a-a25f428e4a73)

 > Commit your choices.
 Branch your timelines.
 Visualize your path.

 GitLife is a full-stack social platform that gamifies life decision-making using Git metaphors.
-Track decisions as commits, create alternate-life branches, explore an interactive decision graph, and share your journey with a community—all without needing to know anything about Git.
+Track decisions as commits, create alternate-life branches, explore an interactive decision graph, and share your journey with a community, all without needing to know anything about Git.

 ---